 Commissioner Destito has been an essential member of the Governor’s Financial Restructuring Board for Local Governments, Raise the Age Implementation Task Force, State Commission on the Restoration of the Capitol, the New York State Pay Equity Study Panel, and the New York State Women’s Suffrage Commission, which was charged with planning and executing programs marking the 100th anniversary of women’s suffrage in New York State.

-Following her successful involvement with the Sauquoit Creek Floodplain Restoration project in Oneida County, Governor Cuomo appointed Destito to the Lake Ontario Resiliency and Economic Development Initiative (REDI) Multi-Agency Task Force, which is working with local communities to develop new plans to harden Lake Ontario waterfront infrastructure and enhance regional economies in flood-prone regions.
+Following her successful involvement with the Sauquoit Creek Floodplain Restoration project in Oneida County, Commissioner Destito was appointed to the Lake Ontario Resiliency and Economic Development Initiative (REDI) Multi-Agency Task Force, which is working with local communities to develop new plans to harden Lake Ontario waterfront infrastructure and enhance regional economies in flood-prone regions.

-As a longstanding public servant, Destito is committed to Governor Cuomo's call to restore public trust and create a government that New York can be proud of.
+As a longstanding public servant, Destito is committed to restoring public trust and creating a government that New York can be proud of.

 From Rome, New York, Destito was elected to represent the 116th Assembly district in 1992.
 During her time in the Assembly, she worked to advance and strengthen the state’s procurement practices, opportunities for minority and women-owned businesses, and support for military families.